AntTheAntster/Minecraft-But-Breaking-Blocks-Hurts/README.md

 # Minecraft But Breaking Blocks Hurts
- Plugin I made for one of my "Minecraft But..." videos
+ Plugin I made for "Minecraft But..." videos, might make a video on using it.

  Channel: https://www.youtube.com/c/AntTheAntster